Voter registration in the United States: Innovative voter registration methods

-The maps below show the innovative registration methods available in each state and Washington, D.C., in 2024.
+The maps below show the innovative registration methods available in each state and Washington, D.C., in 2026.

+This visual shows innovative registration methods in each state and Washington, DC, in the 2025 general election.

 Online voter registration

 As of September 2024, online voter registration is available in 43 states and the District of Columbia.
 North Dakota does not have voter registration.
 Since a federal judicial order in September 2020, Texas allows residents to register to vote online if and when they are renewing their driver's licenses or state identification cards.